run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 #### Setting Node Pools for a Specific Project

-By default all node-pools are associated with every Project and Department using zero resource allocation.
+By default, all node pools are associated with every Project and Department using zero resource allocation.
 This means that by default any Project can use any node-pool if Over-Quota is set for that Project, but only for preemptible workloads (i.e. Training workloads or Interactive using Preemptible flag).

-*   To gaurantee resources for all workloads including non-preemptible workloads, administrator should allocate resources in node-pools.
+*   To guarantee resources for all workloads including non-preemptible workloads, the administrator should allocate resources in node pools.
 *   Go to the _Node Pools_ tab under Project and set a quota to any of the node pools (GPU resources, CPU resources) you want to use.
-*   To set the Project's default node pools order of priority, you should set the precednece of each node pool, this is done in the Project's node pool tab.
+*   To set the Project's default node pool's order of priority, you should set the precedence of each node pool, this is done in the Project's node pool tab.
-*   The node pool default priority order is used if the workload did not specify its own preffered node pool(s) list of priority.
+*   The node pool default priority order is used if the workload did not specify its preferred node pool(s) list of priority.
-*   To mandate a Workload to run on a specific node pools, Researcher should specify the node-pool to use for a workload.
+*   To mandate a Workload to run on a specific node pool, the Researcher should specify the node pool to use for a workload.
 *   If no node-pool is specified - the Project's 'Default' node-pool priority list is used.
 *   Press 'Save' to save your changes.